Sports & Games

 Gymnastics Who Died

 Julissa Gomez first women died on 8th August 1991.
-She was an American gymnast and very quickly came in the rank of elite gymnastics in the mid of 1980.
+She was an American gymnast and very quickly came in the rank of elite aerobics in the mid of 1980.
 She was cut short by vaulting accident in 1988 and at last, died from her injury.

 Which Gymnastics Event Is The Hardest: